 Now the question is: which mineral sunscreen is best?

 Of course, not all mineral sunscreens are created equally!

-The following sunscreens have a 1 Environmental Working Group Skin Deep Database Ranking, meaning they are amongst the least toxic options on the market.
+The following mineral sunblocks have a 1 Environmental Working Group Skin Deep Database Ranking, meaning they are amongst the least toxic options on the market.

-A great high-level of protection that’s easy to rub in.
+A budget-friendly option with a high-level of protection that’s easy to rub in.